statamic/docs/content/collections/docs/collections-and-entries.md

 │   │   ├── youre-looking-for.md
 ```

-Injecting data into your collection is a handy way of providing default values to your entries.
+Injecting data into your collection is a handy way of providing default values for your entries.
 You can do that with the `inject` variable.
 If entries have these variables set, they will override the collection defaults.

 ``` yaml
 inject: